fmarino-ipzs/eid-it-wallet-docs/docs/en/wallet-solution.rst

 **Steps 4 - 5** The Wallet Instance obtains the Relying Party Entity Configuration at the Federation ./well-known/ endpoint.
 The URL or the Erasure Endpoint can be found inside the ``metadata.erasure_endpoint`` claim.

-**Step 6** The RP logs the Erasure Request’s relevant information.
+**Step 6** The Wallet Instance logs the Erasure Request’s relevant information.
 These logs MUST include at least:
   * the date of request,
   * the Relying Party to which the request was made,
   * the attributes requested to be removed.

 **Steps 7 - 8** The Wallet Instance redirects the User to the Erasure Endpoint.
-It MUST also ensure that a call back mechanism to let the User-Agent notify the Wallet Instance (and thus the User) after the Erasure Response is present.
+It MUST also ensure that a call back mechanism, to allow the User-Agent notify the Wallet Instance (and thus the User) after the Erasure Response, is present.
 This may be done e.g., by using an embedded User-Agent and inserting a ``redirect_uri`` in the form of a deep link scheme in the Erasure Request.
 Details on the Erasure Request can be found in :ref:`Erasure Request`.

 .. note::

-  The RP web page will authenticate the User with an appropriate level of assurance using any method such as SPID/CIE or the PID presentation.
+  The Relying Party web page will authenticate the User with an appropriate level of assurance using any method such as SPID/CIE or the PID presentation.
 The specific mechanism used for authentication is left to the Relying Party.
 Upon having authenticated the User, the Relying Party MAY prompt the User to perform additional steps needed for the deletion of attributes, e.g., it might require the User to confirm the deletion operation.

 **Step 9** Upon successful authentication of the User the Relying Party MUST delete all attributes bound to the User in its possession.

-**Step 10** The RP returns the Erasure Response in the form of an HTTP Response to the User-Agent and includes the ``redirect_uri`` if provided in the Ereasur Request.
+**Step 10** The RP returns the Erasure Response in the form of an HTTP Response to the User-Agent and includes the ``redirect_uri`` if provided in the Erasure Request.
 Details on the Erasure Response can be found in :ref:`Erasure Response`.

 **Steps 11 - 12**  The User-Agent uses the implemented method to return the Erasure Response to the Wallet Instance.
 Finally, the User is notified via the Wallet Instance regarding the Erasure Response outcome.